-Arlyn Lanting (55)......
-Mr. Lanting is the Vice President -- Finance of Aspen Enterprises, Ltd., Grand Rapids, MI (syndication and operation of mobile home parks), and he has held that position for more than five vears.
+Arlyn Lanting (56) Director since 1981 Mr. Lanting is the Vice President -- Finance of Aspen Enterprises, Ltd., Grand Rapids, MI (real estate investments), and he has held that position for more than five years.

-Kenneth La Grand (55).....
-Director since 1987

-Mr. La Grand is the Executive Vice President of Gentex Corporation, and he has held that position for more than five years.
+Kenneth L. La Grand (56) Director since 1987 Mr. La Grand is the Executive Vice President of Gentex Corporation, and he has held that position for more than five years.

-Ted Thompson (66).....
-Director since 1987

-Mr. Thompson is the Chairman and Chief Executive Officer of X-Rite, Incorporated, Grandville, MI (a manufacturer of light and color measuring instruments), and he has held that position for more than five years.
+Ted Thompson (67) Director since 1987 Mr. Thompson is the Chairman and Chief Executive Officer of X-Rite, Incorporated, Grandville, MI (a manufacturer of light and color measuring instruments), and he has held that position for more than five years.
 Mr. Thompson is also a director of X-Rite, Incorporated.